-4 S. "Exploitation" of Spindle
+Figure 4.5 4 shilling "exploitation" of spindle

-Now the costs of the output is 26 shillings, but output sells for 30 shillings so there is a 4 shilling pure profit.
+Now the cost of the output is 26 shillings, but the output sells for 30 shillings so there is a 4 shilling pure profit.
 Since there was no profit before the last 6 hours of spinning on the spindle (with no additional rent), one could conclude that they represent "exploitation" of the spindle or the spindle's owner (even with workers paid less than before).